Why Your Good Habits Might Actually Be Holding You Back

 It’s the time of year many of us are trying to build good habits.
-But while habits and routines can save time and help you form a path to success, more people should consider abandoning them altogether, suggests Rod Favaron, CEO and president of the social media marketing agency Spredfast.
+But while habits and routines can save time and help you form a path to success, more people should consider abandoning them altogether, suggests Rod Favaron, CEO and president of the social media technology company Spredfast.

 Favaron joined Spredfast in 2010, when the company was a young startup.
 A couple years later he realized his “good” habits were getting in the way of company growth: “In an entrepreneurial environment, you go with your gut and make bets,” he says.
 “I had a habit of making decisions that way.
 But when companies grow up, you have to change how you make decisions because it can be a horrible habit.”